rsmed31/Interface/README.md

 Application is running 2 threads, one for the API to expose metrics and one for collecting metrics.

-Prerequisites
+## Prerequisites

 Before you continue, ensure you have met the following requirements:

-* You have installed the latest version of Python*
+* You have installed the latest version of Python
+* You are using a Linux Machine.

+## Installation

+To install the project on your machine, follow the steps :

+### 1. Clone the project

+Open a terminal and use the following command : ** git clone https://devops.telecomste.fr/printerfaceadmin/2024-25/group1/printerface.git **

+### 2. Install dependencies

+To be able to run the project, you will need a python virtual environment and some libraries used in the project.
+To install them, use the command : ** pip install -r requirements.txt **

+##